AegirCoop/aegir-coop-docs/by-laws/commentary/by-law1.md

 ### [2.2.
 Payment terms](#22-payment-terms) [](../by-law1.md#22-payment-terms){: .fa .fa-bookmark}

 We distinguish between the purchase price of the shares, and an acceptable payment schedule.
-The minimum qualifying investment is currently set at $500, but we allow a couple payment options, so as not to unnecessarily burden new members' cshflows.
+The minimum qualifying investment is currently set at $500, but we allow a couple payment options, so as not to unnecessarily burden new members' cashflows.

 Qualifying shares may be paid in several ways: in full upon admission to membership or fixed payments.
 Although full payment upon admission proves a real commitment to the cooperative, requiring it could limit the admission of interesting candidates who do not have the necessary funds.